Crnobuki

 Crnobuki (Црнобуки) is a village in the Bitola Municipality of North Macedonia.

+History

+Excavations in 2025 led archaeologists to conclude that ruins near Crnobuki may be the ancient city of Lyncus.
+The work was conducted by California State Polytechnic University, Humboldt and the Bitola Institute and Museum.
+Lyncus was the capital of Lyncestis, settled in the 7th century BC and the birthplace of Eurydice I.

 Demographics

 Crnobuki is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 The inhabitants attested bore mixed Slavic-Albanian anthroponyms, such as Petko, son of Gjin, Pejo, son of Gjergj, Dimitri son of Manko.

-According to the 2002 census, it has a population of 406.
+According to the 2002 census, it has a population of 406 all of them macedonians.

 Sports

 The local football club FK Crno Buki ZL plays in the Macedonian Third Football League.